jili0402/9103-major-project/README.md

 My interactive artwork creates a dynamic and visually engaging experience by utilizing the Berlin noise function to animate various circles and patterns.
 The code generates a grid of circles with different styles and colors, creating a vibrant display that continuously evolves over time.
 By applying Perlin noise, each frame introduces subtle changes in the positions and properties of the circles, making the artwork come alive with fluid and organic motion.

-## Part 2: Details of your individual approach to animating the group code
+## Part 2: Details of my individual approach to animating the group code

 - **2.1 I choose Perlin noise to drive my individual code**